Menu

 The Nieuwe Kerk (New Church)

-The Nieuwe Kerk in Delft is renowned for its royal crypt, where nearly all members of the Dutch Royal Family are laid to rest.
+The Nieuwe Kerk in Delft is renowned for its royal crypt, where nearly all members of the Dutch Royal Family are interred.
 The most famous tomb is that of William of Orange, also known as William the Silent, the “Father of the Fatherland.”
 Another notable grave in the church is that of the renowned law scholar and writer Hugo de Groot.

-In addition to its historical significance, the views from the church tower are truly spectacular, offering a breathtaking panorama of Delft and its surroundings.
+In addition to its historical significance, the church tower offers spectacular panoramic views of Delft and its surroundings.

 The Oude Kerk (Old Church)